Exploring Central Europe Courses

-The purpose of this course is to help students to study and live in Poland by developing your use of the Polish language in everyday situations and to overcome the initial difficulties in communicating.
+- The purpose of this course is to help students to study and live in Poland by developing your use of the Polish language in everyday situations and to overcome the initial difficulties in communicating.
 During the course, you will have the opportunity to learn and practice basics of grammar, spelling, and pronunciation, to learn a set of basic vocabulary and expressions used in everyday life, as well as to get a sense of cultural specificity of the Polish culture and language.
+Syllabus available upon request.

 If you need to fulfill a degree requirement that cannot be met by the courses above, courses in the following disciplines may be available at three local universities by special request: